Butler: Ancient through medieval eras

 From ancient through medieval times, alcoholic beverages were chiefly stored first in earthenware vessels, then later in wooden barrels, rather than in glass bottles; these containers would have been an important part of a household's possessions.
 The care of these assets was therefore generally reserved for trusted slaves, although the job could also go to free persons because of heredity-based class lines or the inheritance of trades.

 The biblical book of Genesis contains a reference to a role precursive to modern butlers.
-The early Hebrew Joseph interpreted a dream of Pharaoh's שקה (shaqah) (literally "to give to drink"), which is most often translated into English as "chief butler" or "chief cup-bearer."
+The early Hebrew Joseph interpreted a dream of Pharaoh's שקה (shaqah) (literally "to give to drink"), which is most often translated into English as "chief butler" or "chief cup-bearer".

 In ancient Greece and Rome, it was nearly always slaves who were charged with the care and service of wine, while during the Medieval Era the pincerna filled the role within the noble court.
 The English word "butler" itself comes from the Middle English word bo(u)teler (and several other forms), from Anglo-Norman buteler, itself from Old Norman butelier, corresponding to Old French botellier ("bottle bearer"), Modern French bouteiller, and before that from Medieval Latin butticula.
 The modern English "butler" thus relates both to bottles and casks.

 A pincerna depicted in service to a noble court during the Medieval Era.

 Eventually the European butler emerged as a middle-ranking member of the servants of a great house, in charge of the buttery (originally a storeroom for "butts" of liquor, although the term later came to mean a general storeroom or pantry).

 While this is so for household butlers, those with the same title but in service to the Crown enjoyed a position of administrative power and were only minimally involved with various stores.
 The Chief Butler of England was a hereditary ceremonial role that existed in both England and Ireland from the medieval period.
 In England, it formed part of a system known as Grand Sergeanty, whereby landholders provided specific services to the Crown.

 In Ireland, the office was granted to Theobald Walter, 1st Chief Butler of Ireland in 1177 by Prince John, then Lord of Ireland.
-The importance of the role was such that Theobald Walter’s descendants adopted "Butler" as their surname.
+The importance of the role was such that Theobald Walter's descendants adopted "Butler" as their surname.
 They subsequently became the foundation of the powerful Butler dynasty, whose members played a central role in Irish political and social life for centuries.

 In a large house, the butler (centre-left) is traditionally head over a full array of household servants.
-This is the servant staff at the Stonehouse Hill of Massachusetts, the estate of Frederick Lothrop Ames, 1914.
+This is the servant staff at the Stonehouse Hill of Massachusetts, US the estate of Frederick Lothrop Ames, 1914.